abdurrahaman4363/service-provider-assignments-10/README.md

 * About component have my personal information.
 * home page have picture, name, button and description about Gym site.
 * At the end of the navbar have a login button.
-## use this is project:
+## use this project:
 - use firebase to build authentication and hosting.
 - use react router
 * use react bootstrap
-* use react firebase hooks etc.
+* use react firebase hooks
+* react toastify use etc.